AshAvalanche/ash-docs/docs/toolkit/ash-cli/tutorials/local-subnet.md

 ## Add validators to the Subnet

+Our Subnet has been created but we still need to add some validators to it.

 ### Get validator IDs

 First, we need to get the validator IDs of the validators we want to add to the Subnet.
 We can use the `subnet info` command to get the list of validators on the Primary Network: